Auditor-Controller-Treasurer-Tax Collector

 System Lifecycle Management: The ACTTC is working on proactive system lifecycle management to ensure that key systems, such as Payroll, Aumentum (property tax), REVQ (defaulted debt collections), and others like Transient Occupancy Tax, Single-Use Cup tax, Cannabis Business Tax, and the Finance Enterprise system, are consistently maintained, updated, and replaced when necessary.

-Human Capital Management (HCM): The ACTTC is overseeing implementation of the HCM system in partnership with Personnel, which will streamline payroll, time tracking, benefits administration, and other key functions related to employee compensation.
+Human Capital Management (HCM): The ACTTC is overseeing implementation of the HCM system in partnership with Human Resources, which will streamline payroll, time tracking, benefits administration, and other key functions related to employee compensation.

 Comprehensive Facilities Plan: The ACTTC is developing a comprehensive facilities plan for divisions, specifically determining which divisions should be in South County, identifying appropriate facilities, and ensuring adequate staffing levels.